TiagoMA90/RockPaperScissors/README.md

 - The "Reset" button, upon clicked, resets the game Score back to 0, the profile images for the USER and COM are set back to default and resetsfx.mp3 is played.

-- The Score was tested, by clicking all USER hands and if all of the above statements are true for the USER and COM, the score suffers mathematical addition.
+- The Score was tested, by clicking all USER hands and proven, if all of the above statements are true for the USER and COM, the score suffers mathematical addition.
 Messages are further displayed on the screen, based on the interaction between USER and COM.

-- For interactivity, Upon :hover the stated buttons suffer Transform ("Rock", "Paper" & "Scissors") sizing and/or change color to Black ("Let's Play" & "Reset").
+- For interactivity, Upon :hover the buttons suffer Transform ("Rock", "Paper" & "Scissors") sizing and/or change color to Black ("Let's Play" & "Reset").

 - The Footer at the bottom of the screen displays and links Users to an external page that opens in a new tab.
 The Developers GitHub page.

-- The website was tested in different Web browsers: Chrome, Firefox and Edge for its compatibility and rretived no malfunctions.
+- The website was tested in different Web browsers: Chrome, Firefox and Edge for its compatibility and retrived no malfunctions.

 ## Validation
 Both via URL and Direct Input, the .html and .css pages of this website were validated through [validator.w3.org](https://validator.w3.org/#validate_by_input) & [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/validator).
 No errors or warnings were found, whatsoever.